Global Learning for Sense of Belonging

 Rauhankasvatusinstituutti (RKI)

-The Peace Education Institute (RKI) is the main project coordinating organisation and we will ensure the smooth running of the project.
+The Peace Education Institute (RKI) was the main project coordinating organisation to ensure the smooth running of the project.
 We have extensive expertise on the core themes of the project and long experience in teacher training and working towards a more peaceful society through educational activities.
-In addition to coordinating responsibilities, we will contribute substantively to all activities and outcomes of the GloBe.
+In addition to coordinating responsibilities, we contributed substantively to all activities and outcomes of the GloBe.

 University of Oulu (UOULU)

-UOULU contributes to GloBe with research findings on global education and learning, drawing on research both in Finland and internationally.
+UOULU contributed to GloBe with research findings on global education and learning, drawing on research both in Finland and internationally.
 UOULU’s students who have courses in global education organize international learning events to which the collaboration partners are invited.
-As interns, students assist the project partners and carry out studies related to the main themes.
+As interns, students assisted the project partners and carried out studies related to the main themes.

 University of Jyväskylä (JYU)